 Our 40-minute commute to work in the morning can feel like an insular event.
 Whether it’s by bus, train, ferry, or car - it can be hard to place this single event within the vast network of transit that occurs every day.
 These small personal journeys make up a highly interconnected transportation sector that continues to grow and transform via innovation and technology.

 Increased interconnectivity invites increased cybersecurity risk.
 The movement of goods via air, freight rail, trucking, and shipping is a billion-dollar industry for the United States.
 Alone, the freight rail industry moves 1.6 million carloads of agriculture, 70% of the nation’s coal supply, and 13.7 million containers of consumer goods.
-If this critical infrastructure sector is left vulnerable to cyberattacks, the nation could lose access to these vital resources.
+The nation could lose access to these vital resources if this critical infrastructure sector is left vulnerable to cyberattacks.

-And that is what happened when A.P.
-Moller-Maersk’s computer system was attacked in 2017 and led to a domino effect of worldwide port disruption from the Port of New York and New Jersey to India’s largest container port near Mumbai.
+That happened when A.P.
+Moller-Maersk’s computer system was attacked in 2017, leading to a domino effect of worldwide port disruption from the Port of New York and New Jersey to India’s largest container port near Mumbai.
 The shipping giant was left with $300 million in damages and two weeks of transport disruption.

 Obstacles Within the Sector

 According to the Cybersecurity & Infrastructure Security Agency, the transportation sector is comprised of seven subsectors: Aviation, Mass Transit and Passenger Rail, Pipeline Systems, Highway and Motor Carrier, Maritime Transportation System, Freight Rail, and Postal and Shipping.
 The vitality of the sector’s interconnectedness and global presence makes it a tempting target for hackers.

 The aerospace manufacturing industry and aviation industry are considerably ahead of the rest of the sector in their approach to cybersecurity and should be used as a service model.